Top Cybersecurity Threats to Watch in 2025

 A Severe Shortage of Cybersecurity Professionals

-What Companies Are Doing to Combat Cybersecurity Threats
+What Companies Are Doing to Combat Threats in Cybersecurity

-One of the most effective methods for preventing and mitigating cybersecurity threats and attacks is through proper cybersecurity education.
-Many companies and organizations are using webinars and training tools to keep employees informed of best practices and protocols.
+One of the most effective methods for preventing and mitigating threats in cybersecurity and attacks is through proper cybersecurity education.
+Many companies and organizations are using webinars and training tools to keep employees informed of best practices and updated protocols.

 Companies may also adopt new technologies and run security audits, in addition to hiring experienced cybersecurity professionals and/or consultants to help strengthen their cyber defenses.

-That’s why the University of San Diego created two master’s degree programs focused specifically on the most critical issues facing cybersecurity professionals today — the innovative, online Master of Science in Cyber Security Operations and Leadership and Master of Science in Cyber Security Engineering, which is offered both on campus and online.
+To address the most critical challenges in cybersecurity, the University of San Diego offers two specialized master’s programs: the innovative online Master of Science in Cyber Security Operations and Leadership and Master of Science in Cyber Security Engineering, available both on campus and online.

 8 Top-Paying Cybersecurity Jobs